Hello Field Trip Inspo! The Best Day Trips in the New Jersey Area

 growingstage.com/classroom-resources

-Part of the Children’s Theatre of New Jersey inside The Historic Palace Theatre, kids on a field trip can watch a matinee performance of the show from the main stage.
-There are also lesson plans and sessions with the artistic team members.
+Part of The Children’s Theatre of New Jersey inside The Historic Palace Theatre, kids on a field trip can watch a matinee performance of the show from the main stage.
+There are Q&As with the artistic team members, plus activity guides for all students.

 HEALTHBARN USA